 After the initial project planning with the client, the biggest writing factor is the audience.

 The target audience is always at the forefront of the technical writer's mind.
 The reader defines the text.
 Generally, the technical information does not change.
 The only thing that changes is how those facts are conveyed.
 A good technical writer revises the text based on the reader's context.

 In order to know who you are writing for, you have to gather as much information as possible about who will use the document.
 It is important to know if your audience holds expertise in the field, if the topic is totally new to them, or if they fall somewhere in between.

 The audience will also have their own expectations and needs.
 You must determine what the reader is looking for when they begin to read the document.
 The reader's goal will guide the entire writing process, as the document should fill their needs and answer their questions.

-For example, if you are writing a financial proposal for a pilot R&D program to remotely control home heating from a smartphone, your audience might be an executive deciding the next year’s company budget.
-In order to properly prepare the technical proposal, you need to know the executive’s knowledge of the research area.
-In addition, it would be beneficial to know his or her top financial concerns, the business factors that are normally used in decision making, and the timeline.
+For example, if you are writing a financial proposal for a pilot R&D program to control home heating from a smartphone remotely, your audience might be an executive deciding the next year's company budget.
+In order to properly prepare the technical proposal, you need to know the executive's knowledge levels of the research area.
+In addition, it would be beneficial to know his or her top financial concerns, the business factors that are normally used in decision-making, and the timeline.

 This executive audience is totally different than the end-user of that remotely controlled home heating program.
-Perhaps the R&D produces a new software to remotely control home heating from a smartphone.
+Perhaps the R&D produces new software to control home heating from a smartphone remotely.
 The audience, in this case, is reading the software user manual.
 As the writer, you need to understand what the average, unfamiliar user of this software knows about using their smartphone and their home heating system.
-You need to know their initial questions, the likely problems, and most effective solutions in order to write a useful document.
+You need to know their initial questions, the likely problems, and the most effective solutions in order to write a useful document.